AvinandanBose/Java_VarArgs/README.md

 <ul>
 <h3> <i> <li> 1.
 First the types of its vararg parameter can differ .
 This is the case for vaTest(int..) and vaTest(boolean...). ` ...`  "The Triple Period Operator" causes the parameter to be treated as an array of the specified type.
 As we can overload methods by using different of array parameters , here also we can overload vararg methods by using different types of varargs .
 In this case , Java uses the type difference to determine which overloaded method to call.</li></i></h3>

 <h3> <i> <li> 2.
 The second way to overload a varargs method is to add one or more normal parameters.
-This is what was done with vaTest(String, int...).
+This is what was done with vaTest(String, int...), vaTest(Float , int... ).
 In this case, Java uses both the number of arguments and the type of the arguments to determine which method to call.</li></i></h3>

 </ul>